jgaa/glad/README.md

     // In this example, we use only the applications main-thread. boost::asio::io_context ctx;

-    // Create an instancxe of a cache with std::string as key and value types. auto jgaa::abb::make_cache<std::string, std::string>(
+    // Create an instance of a cache with std::string as key and value types. auto cache = jgaa::abb::make_cache<std::string, std::string>(

         // Lambda that is called by the cache when it encounters an unknown key.
         [this](const std::string& key, auto && cb) {